-So, the lesson learnt: if you are looking for good professional domain name and are willing to spend some money, instead of hiring individual experts, it’s better to go for SquadHelp.
+So, lesson learnt: if you are looking for a fitting domain name and are willing to spend some money, instead of hiring individual experts, you’ll have a higher chance of finding the right name with SquadHelp.

-And if you happen to discover some good domain name generators, which I didn’t cover, please mention them below.
+And if you happen to discover some good domain name generators that I didn’t cover, please mention them below.

 Good luck and find the best domain name you can!